divvun/morph-test/README.md

 # Installation

-Clone and run as shown below.
+Clone or download and run as shown below.

 # Usage